Baagsma/PBQA/examples/README.md

 As defined by the [answer_json.yaml](answer_json.yaml) pattern file, the LLM generates a response with both a `thought` and `answer` component.
 The preceding `thought` component allows the LLM to [think](https://arxiv.org/abs/2201.11903) about the provided data before giving a final answer to improve the quality of the response.

 Regarding the weather query, note that the properties are based on both the input and the examples provided in the pattern file.
 While the input did not specify a location, the LLM defaulted to London's latitude and longitude.
 This is because the examples in the [pattern](weather.yaml) use the coordinates of London whenever no specific location is mentioned.
+As such, the LLM decided to do the same in this case.

 This concept becomes more powerful when new examples are stored in the database, allowing the LLM to "[learn](#example-based-learning)" from past interactions and provide more accurate responses in the future.

-By linking together patterns to interpret and manipulate data, the LLM can be used to dynamically set goals and navigate between tasks, or even break down problems recursively.
+By linking together patterns to interpret and manipulate data, an LLM can be used to dynamically set goals and navigate between tasks, or even break down problems recursively.
 This can be used to create (semi-)autonomous agents that can interact with other systems or users.

 ### Formatting
 Before passing the forecast object to the LLM, the data from the Open-Meteo API is formatted into a more LLM-friendly json object.
 This is done to prevent misinterpretation of the data by the LLM as much as possible.